These foods counteract high blood pressure - Breaking Latest News

-There are also two new points in the guideline that has now been published:
+Two points are also new in the guideline that has now been published:

 Recommendations for increased potassium intake and measures to reduce stress.